Skip to content

 Related guidance

-Where a foster carer/s review is required because of the above circumstances the SSW must inform the Independent Reviewing Officer (Child Placement Quality Assurance) and the IRO Admin staff to arrange the review.
-Future reviews will take place 11 months after this review.
+Where an enhanced foster carer/s review is required because of the above circumstances the Supervising Social Worker (SSW) must contact the Independent review ing Service to request this.
 Foster carer/s reviews should not normally be cancelled and only by agreement with the chair as soon as possible.

 See Appendix 1: Report from Foster Carer.

-Prior to the formal review, the fostering social worker will send to the foster carer a copy of the SSW's review report and a copy of the Personal Development Plan (See Appendix 2 – Supervising Social Worker Report) to enable them to prepare for the review in advance.
-The foster carer will have the opportunity to communicate his or her views verbally or in writing to the fostering worker.
-The Supervising Social Worker Report will be signed by the Fostering ATM or Fostering Team Manager before being given to the IRO admin team two weeks before the review.
+Prior to the review, the Supervising Social Worker will send to the foster carer a copy of the Supervising Social Worker’s review report [Foster Carer review Form, LCS] and a copy of the Personal Development Plan to enable them to prepare for the review in advance.
+The foster carer will have the opportunity to communicate his or her views verbally or in writing to the Supervising Social Worker.

-A standard review will be carried out for all Foster Carer Annual Reviews unless an enhanced review is required.
+A standard review will be carried out for all Foster Carer Annual reviews unless an enhanced review is required.
 A standard review is a paper based review and does not involve a face to face meeting with the Foster Carers.
 Standard reviews will commence at the 10 month cycle of the initial fostering registration/following the last review.

 • There will be a record of any required recommendations and/or actions arising out of the review;